g000m/wp-docker/README.md

 Run `$ sh bin/gesso-install.sh`
 from anywhere inside the <my-project-name> root directory

+- There is an option install Patternlab as part of this script.

+When prompted, select /forumone/starterkit-twig-drupal-gesso as the starterkit.

+If prompted, select 'r' to overwrite existing /source/ files.

 - To Run Gesso
 Run `$ sh bin/fed-start.sh`
 from anywhere inside the <my-project-name> root directory